-What is the role of a Health Navigator?
+What is the role of a Patient Advocate and Health Navigator?
 How can you help me?

-As a personal health navigator I work directly for you and customize a plan for your specific needs.
+I work directly for you and customize a plan for your specific needs.
 I play many roles – advocate, liaison, interpreter, project manager, consultant and sometimes diplomat-negotiator.
 I ensure that health decisions aren’t rushed and help you process what’s happening in a way that builds understanding and leads to decisions you feel good about.
-I provide an independent perspective that can ease the stress of complex family dynamics when health challenges and decision-making become overwhelming.
+I provide an independent perspective that can ease the stress of complex family dynamics.
 Our partnership is collaborative and considers your circumstances, priorities and wishes.
 My goal is achieving diagnostic clarity and ensuring that your care is in the best hands.
 I can support you in making informed decisions about your health, whether simple or complex, and access relevant medical experts to assist.
 I also refer clients to other patient advocates when appropriate.

 Does insurance pay for personal Health Navigation services?